timmussack/Ratings-Reviews-Service/README.md

   - Before optimization & scaling this route struggled on  100 RPS with an average response time of 1600 ms and an error rate of 4%.

 ## Optimizations Made
-- Used indexing to ensure data base queries were under between 5-20 ms.
+- Used indexing to ensure data base queries were between 5-20 ms.
 - Scaled using multiple node.js servers and a Nginx load balancer.
 - Increased max connections allowed on data base from 100 to 200, prompted by data base error.
 - Increased the number of worker connections in Nginx, prompted by Nginx error logs.